 In the spirit of Michael Pollan, we want just enough LMS, not too much, mostly basic content management.
 That means:

 A simpler technology stack that sticks close to boring standards and straightforward techniques to keep our development velocity high.
 For example, Open edX requires a relational database (MySQL) and a NoSQL database (MongoDB) and all the maintenance and development concerns you get when you multiply them together.
-A streamlined data model implemented in just one relational database is fine, and by using PostgreSQL will still get unstructured JSON where we need it.
-Now we've got one, mainstream, predictable, battle-tested relational database that can save arbitrary unstructured data where we need it, for example when we handle the definitions and submitted answers of different types of assessments we invent along the way.
+A streamlined data model implemented in just one relational database is fine, and by using PostgreSQL we can have a simple relational model and get unstructured JSON in the few places we might need it -- for example when we handle the definitions and submitted answers of different types of assessments we invent along the way (and that don't fit neatly into our relational model).
 Meanwhile we avoid the dark side that is NoSQL.

 The flexibility to create web applications that have only tangential relationship to traditional LMS systems.

 With all the going on about simplicity and pragmatism, it might appear that we're interested in creating a learning site with an aesthetic from the late 1990s.